EB GUIDE Architecture

 - .bin model – which is the binary that gets loaded and run by the target framework installed on the device.

-- You put the .bin file in the appropriate location on the Target hardware running the Target OS.
+- You put the .bin file and the .json configuration files in the appropriate location on the Target hardware running the Target OS.